Lockdown never ends for captive whales and dolphins, thanks to holiday providers like TUI.

 *a nationally representative sample of 2,000 people took part in the survey carried out by OnePoll on behalf of WDC.

 The story so far...

-We launch our Lockdown Never Ends campaign calling on TUI to commit to making this the last generation of whales and dolphins in captivity.
+More than 26,000 people join our Lockdown Never Ends campaign calling on TUI to commit to making this the last generation of whales and dolphins in captivity.